alexsoto-harness/harness-cie-workshop-chaos-no-ff/README.md

 After the **Build and Push** stage is complete, go to the **Security Tests** tab to see the deduplicated, normalized and prioritized list of vulnerabilities discovered across your scanners.

-# Lab 3 - Continuous Deploy - Frontend
+# Lab 3 - Continuous Deployment - Frontend

 ## Summary:
-Extend your existing pipeline to take the artifact built in the CI/Build stage and deploy it to an environment
+Our artifact is built, scanned, and sitting in DockerHub.
+Time to deploy it.
+Extend the pipeline to ship the frontend to a GKE cluster using a rolling deployment.
+The manifests are ready, no manual kubectl commands, no deployment scripts to maintain, just point Harness at your manifests and let it handle the rest

 ### Learning Objective(s):

-- Add a second stage to an existing pipeline

-- Create a k8s service

-- Incorporate an advanced deployment strategy such as Canary
+- Extend CI pipelines with Continuous Deployment stages

+- Define Kubernetes services with manifests and artifact sources

-- Create custom Harness variables
+- Use Harness expressions for dynamic artifact tagging

-- Create an Input Set
+- Implement rolling deployment strategies

 ## Steps